What are your hours?

-You can hike or camp at the ranch and leave your vehicle in the parking area if it is not legitimately trail ready.
+You can hike or camp at the ranch and leave your vehicle in the parking area or at one of the designated trail heads.
 However, YOU MUST HAVE A TRAIL CAPABLE OFF ROAD VEHICLE on the trails.
 A Trail Ready Vehicle should include oversized offroad tires, additional ground clearance, full 4 wheel drive capabilities with a high/low transfer case.
 Differential locks may be helpful.

 Can we get stuck on the trails?

 YES!
 It only takes a little bad judgement coupled with a little misfortune will have you stuck in a heartbeat.
 Use proper caution when attempting the trails.
 You will be responsible for any towing or fees for rescue.

 Can we ride our horse at your ranch?